 Every action counts!
 This holiday season help save energy as part of UBC’s Seasonal Shutdown, which lowers the temperature in buildings during the winter break to reduce energy use and emissions on campus.

-Simple actions like turning off and unplugging electronic equipment and turning off lights save thousands of dollars each year.
+Simple actions like turning off and unplugging electronic equipment and turning off lights save thousands of dollars each year and help reduce UBC's energy footprint.
 Before you leave for the holidays:

 - Switch off electronics